joelkuiper/yesparql/README.md

 The result will automatically close if all the `QuerySolution`s in the Iterator have been consumed.
 If a result has to be traversed multiple times use the `->result` function, which generates a rewindable copy of the entire `ResultSet`.

-**WARNING**: while it is completely possible to not close the result, it will leak resources and is not advicable.
+**WARNING**: while it is completely possible to not close the result, it will leak resources and is not advisable.

 Note that it is not a primary goal to provide a full native Clojure wrapper.